hokonoDev/hokono/README.md

 ## Live Demo

-A stable version of Hokono is deployed [HERE](https://hokono-90da1.firebaseapp.com).
+A stable version of the Hokono web client is deployed [here](https://hokono-90da1.firebaseapp.com).

 ## Team